Free school meals

 If your infant child would have been entitled to free school meals under the old system, because you are receiving qualifying benefits (listed below) the government will give your school a Pupil Premium of £1,320 for primary-aged pupils (2016-2017).

 For the school and your child to benefit from this money we need to know that you are receiving a qualifying benefit.
-Please complete the form which is available from your school or download it - Infant pupil premium claim form 2016-17 Infant pupil premium claim form 63kb.
+Please complete the claim form which is available from your school or you can download it from our downloads section

 For children in years 3 and above, free school meals are not provided automatically.
 They can be awarded only if you receive any of the following: